 This 2 credit course provides important legal information required by an entrepreneur to start an run business successfully.
 It familiarizes the students about various legal issues regarding formation of a business with a special reference to MSME legislations.
-It provides information on business ownership farms and legal issues to be followed in small business operations.
-The course covers information on legal issues related to tax habilities of businesses and IPR issues.
+It provides information on business ownership forms and legal issues to be followed in small business operations.
+The course covers information on legal issues related to tax liabilities of businesses and IPR issues.

-- To provide important legal information required by an entrepreneur to start and non-business successfully. - To familiarize students with various legal issues connected with formation of a business with a special reference to MSME legislations. - To enable students to understand business operations keeping in view legal and tax lans.
+- 1. To provide important legal information required by an entrepreneur to start and run business successfully. - 2.
+To familiarize students with various legal issues connected with formation of a business with a special reference to MSME legislations. - 3.
+To enable students to understand business operations keeping in view legal and tax laws...